 When GIA assesses a diamond, they give it a grade in most of the above-mentioned characteristics, so in Cut for example, you have a complete Cut Grade Chart that contains 5 grades: Excellent, Very Good, Good, Fair, and Poor.

 Now for the term “Triple Excellent”, you need to know that some diamond salespeople came up with this convention when a diamond has 3 Excellent grades on Cut, Polish, and Symmetry.

-Yes it’s that simple, if a diamond has all Excellent on these three, diamond sellers will brand it as “Triple Excellent diamond” and charge higher prices for such diamonds.
+Yes it’s that simple, Triple Excellent Diamond means that diamond has all Excellent on these three, and diamond sellers will brand it as “Triple Excellent diamond” and charge higher prices for such diamonds.